MCKLMT/demopythonaca/README.md

-# demopythonaca
+# Demo Python app hosted on Azure Container App
-Demo application in Python hosted on Azure Container Apps
+This is a demo application in Python hosted on Azure Container Apps.
+Follow all the steps to deploy the application on Azure.

 ## Build the container
 `docker build src\. -t demopythonaca:v1 --platform linux/amd64`